Rebecca Palsha is the Senior Reporter and anchors The NewsHour.

 Rebecca has a journalism degree from the University of Alaska Fairbanks, as well as a fine arts degree from Greensboro College in Greensboro, North Carolina.

-Rebecca has two little girls, Alice and Poppy and is married to Kyle Hopkins--KTUU's Digital Director.
+Rebecca is married and has two little girls, Alice and Poppy.

 In her free time, you'll find Rebecca running or cooking and writing about her food adventures on her blog, Alaska Bites.